Chapter 6 : Confusing Clues

 “We both yelled irrationally, Al. I'm sorry too.
 Friends?”
 I offered my arms out for a hug, chuckling.
 He too laughed, and accepted.

-“Take that, fourth year Hufflepuffs.”
-I laughed as I let go.
+“Take that, little girls,” I laughed as I let go.

 “Oh, don't get them started; I can't deal with it today,” he muttered, rubbing his temples.
 I simply laughed more, and added “Fred and I are going out to the pitch, do you want to tag along?”